smaremanda/add-in-docs/how-to/create-better-add-ins-for-word-with-office-open-xml.md

  </pkg:package>
 ```

-As already mentioned, content controlsâ€”like formatted textâ€”don't require additional document parts, so only edited versions of the .rels and document.xml parts are included here.
+As already mentioned, content controls, like formatted text, don't require additional document parts, so only edited versions of the .rels and document.xml parts are included here.

 The  ** **w:sdt**** tag that you see within the document.xml body represents the content control.
 If you generate the Office Open XML markup for a content control, you'll see that several attributes have been removed from this example, including the tag and document part properties.
 Only essential (and a couple of best practice) elements have been retained, including the following: